 - Coat a 2 pound loaf pan with oil.
 Shake in 1 tablespoon flour to coat the bottom and sides, patting out any excess flour.

 - In a large bowl, put the 1 cup of all-purpose flour, whole-wheat flour, baking soda, cinnamon, and salt, and stir well with a whisk.
 Add the olive oil, maple syrup, eggs, milk, and vanilla, and mix well, making sure that the ingredients are thoroughly beaten and the mixture is without lumps.
-Add the pumpkin, walnuts, and ginger, and stir with a rubber spatula or wooden spoon until the ingredients are evenly incorporated into the batter.
+Add the pumpkin, walnuts, and chocolate chips (or ginger), and stir with a rubber spatula or wooden spoon until the ingredients are evenly incorporated into the batter.

 - Pour the batter into the loaf pan and set the pan into the slow cooker.
 Put on the lid and cook on high until the bread is done, about 2 hours.
 Check for doneness by inserting a toothpick into the center of the loaf.
 If it comes out clean, it is done

-- Adapted from a recipe by Jane McKay of The Zen of Slow Cooking
+- Adapted with permission from a recipe by Jane McKay of The Zen of Slow Cooking